MADLAD3718/BDS-Integration-Addon/README.md

             if cluster in range of other cluster: merge cluster into other cluster;

-The cluster center is calcultated by taking the average position of all players within the cluster.
-Initially cluster ranges were cylindrical, but after various playtesting sessions I determined that spherical ranges led to a better experience with the add-on.
+The cluster center is calculated by taking the average position of all players within the cluster.
+Initially, cluster ranges were cylindrical, but after various playtesting sessions I determined that spherical ranges led to a better experience with the add-on.
 Cluster ranges are increased for every player within them, to prevent players from being left behind after a cluster merge.

 ## Shared Text Communication:
 Shared text communication is achieved through a [simple relay](./BDS%20Integrator%20B/scripts/chat.js#L8) to the Discord bot.
-Text messages written by players in game are sent to the webserver hosting the bot, where the bot relays the messages in a text channel.
+Text messages written by players in the game are sent to the webserver hosting the bot, where the bot relays the messages in a text channel.

-This functionality is additionally used to [announce certain events](./BDS%20Integrator%20B/scripts/announcements.js#L9) that transpire in game, such as a player death or the defeat of a high-difficulty enemy.
+This functionality is additionally used to [announce certain events](./BDS%20Integrator%20B/scripts/announcements.js#L9) that transpire in the game, such as a player death or the defeat of a high-difficulty enemy.

 Demo Video:
 [![](https://img.youtube.com/vi/hPShwWwmTR4/maxresdefault.jpg)](http://www.youtube.com/watch?v=hPShwWwmTR4)